Josephvs96/BluePeak-Budget-Backend/README.md

     Returns a object with:
     - error field if there is an error in the request
     - message field with the a success message

+## TODO

+- Add an update feature to the incomes/outcomes
+- Add an update profile feature to the user
+- Link the incomes and outcomes with a specific user